IBM-Cloud/get-started-node/README.md

   View your app at: http://localhost:3000.
 Any names you enter into the app will now get added to the database.

+  Tip: Use [nodemon](https://nodemon.io/) to automatically restart the application when you update code.

-  Make any changes you want and re-deploy to Bluemix!
+5. Make any changes you want and re-deploy to Bluemix!
   ```
   cf push
   ```